-English
+English 16

-- Each with a grade of "C" or higher:
+Each with a grade of "C" or higher:

 ENGL B101 or B105 3

-ENGL B102 or B106 3
+ENGL B102 or B106

 English majors are strongly encouraged to take ENGL B105 and B106.

-Numer ical and Analytical Reasoning
+Nume rical and Analytical Reasoning6

-Speech
+MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.

+Speecl

 COMM B140 or B230 3

 Libera l Arts

-Liberal Arts Electives (humanities or social/behavioral sciences) 6
+Liberal Arts Electives (humanities or social/behavioral sciences) 1 6

-HIST B101, B102, B111, B112, B115, or B116
+HIST B101, B102, B111, B112, B115, or B1163

-Fine Arts
+Fine Arts 2 3

-Social/Behavioral Sciences
+Social/Behavioral Sciences 3

-English majors use 6 hours of their major prerequisites (ENGL B200, B287, B288, or B289) toward this requirement.
-Courses from: ARTH, ARTS, MUSC, or THEA.
+1 English majors use 6 hours of their major prerequisites (ENGL B200, B287, B288, or B289) toward this requirement.
+2 Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be fulfill this requirement.
-Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY. ised -

+Natura Il Sciences

-Natura I Sciences Two courses, at least one with associated laboratory
+Two courses, at least one with associated laboratory

 Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
-The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
+The other natural science course must be

+l-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.

 Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
 Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.

-Foreig n Languages

 Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
 For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Challenge Exam.
 For all other foreign languages, the requirement is waived after USCB certification but no credit is earned by demonstrating an equivalent proficiency.

-Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer- based, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
+Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computerbased, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
 English-speaking students who document or certify native or near-native proficiency (USCB conducted test) in a language other than English are also exempt, without credit, from this requirement.

-Globa al Citizenship and Multicultural Understanding